galaxyproject/galaxy-hub/src/cloud/k8s/eks/index.md

 # Create a Cluster

-Amazon EKS offers two methods for creating a cluster: via console and a tool named `eksctl`.
+Amazon EKS offers two methods for creating a cluster: either via console, or by using a tool named `eksctl`.

-When creating a cluster, you would need to make the following decisions, and take a note of the choices you make:
+When creating a cluster, you will need to make the following decisions, taking note of the choices you make:

 1. Choose a [region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html):
-you would need to choose a region where Amazon Secure Token Service (STS) is activated for your account.
-You do not necessarily have STS activate for all regions under your account, please consult with your account admin.
+the region selected must have Amazon Secure Token Service (STS)
+activated for your account.
+You do not necessarily have STS activate for all regions under your account; please consult with your account admin.
 If you choose a region where STS is not activated for your account, you may get an error message as the following: